Housing Staff In Crisis Response

 Since then, more than 130 residents have been supported with issues around food shopping and picking up prescriptions and then referred to Age Concern for ongoing support.

-Councillor Ed Malcolm, Chair of South Tyneside Homes Board, said: "The Government's restrictions on people's movements and calls for residents to stay at home amid the coronavirus crisis affects every single person.
+Councillor Ed Malcolm, Chair of South Tyneside Council Housing Services Board, said: "The Government's restrictions on people's movements and calls for residents to stay at home amid the coronavirus crisis affects every single person.
 Everyone is having to change their way of life to stay safe.
 These are very challenging times for society.

 "But for our older residents this can be particularly worrying and frightening.
 Many of them are extremely vulnerable, in the most 'at risk' group and shielding at home in line with the rigorous measures to minimise all interaction and avoid any face-to-face contact to prevent being exposed to the virus.
 Many of them don't have any other means of support.